 Many children turn to solvents and other risky behaviours, convinced their lives are worthless and there is little point in hoping for a better alternative.
 By the time our street outreach teams find them, they have often suffered years of physical and/or sexual abuse, and self-harm.

-Recovering from this type of trauma takes specialist care, which Casa Alianza counsellors, psychologists and psychiatrists provide in our residential shelters.
+Recovering from this type of trauma takes specialist care, which is provided by Casa Alianza counsellors, psychologists and psychiatrists in our residential shelters.

 Providing this level of medical care costs a lot of money, but is absolutely essential to the long-term healing process of the children we serve.
 By donating to Compass Children’s Charity today, you can make a huge difference to this ongoing effort.

 The lives of many children in throughout the world are shattered and ruined by violence on a daily basis.
 The scale of the problem is staggering, and at times overwhelming.

 Most of the children Casa Alianza encounters have fled situations of unspeakable abuse at home – victims of their own lives, even before pimps, drug dealers and criminal gangs reach them on the streets to beat, sexually abuse, even murder them.

 Such violence compromises child development and leads to a self-perpetuating cycle of self-harm, aggression mental health issues, suicidal thoughts, from which it is very hard to escape.

 Indeed, young people living in the residential shelters have many hurdles to overcome before they can settle into their new way of living.
 One of the hardest for many is adjusting to a life free from all forms of violence.